Men's Health - A Holistic Approach

 This term indicates the limited understanding of the causes of this syndrome.

-Note: Acute bacterial prostatitis, does not fall into the above category, it is a serious bacterial infection with serious consequences if not treated appropriately ( Antibiotics)
+Note: Acute bacterial prostatitis, does not fall into the above category, it is a serious bacterial infection with serious consequences if not treated appropriately (Antibiotics)

 Treatment support given within this article is directed toward Chronic Prostate or Chronic Pelvic Pain Syndrome. ( for symptoms see article 1 - Prostate Health )

-Natural Treatment Options
+Natural Holistic Treatment Options

 Diet and Lifestyle Changes

-Prostate trouble has been often linked to be a nutritional syndrome.
+Prostate trouble has been linked to be a nutritional syndrome.
 It seems to be much more common in developed Western countries that emphasize animal-derived foods, such as red meat, dairy products, and eggs, all foods that tend to accumulate environmental toxins.
 In contrast, fruit- and vegetable-rich diets exert a protective effect.

 However, this has to be scrutinized further, it can't be seen as a general truth.
-It may be more in line with factors of overindulgence in certain food groups, esp alcohol, which is factor in lowering testosterone, and more specific diet factors as, allergies, hypersensitivity, or being overweight, and many others.
+It may be more in line with factors of overindulgence in certain food groups, esp alcohol, which is a factor in lowering testosterone, and more specific diet factors as, allergies, hypersensitivity, being overweight, stress and many others.
 With other words, lets not generalise, prostate problems need to be treated with the individual diet and nutritional circumstances in mind.

-Some basic health consideration which need to be addressed, are being overweight, having constipation or bad digestion.
+Some basic health consideration which need to be addressed regarding prostate Health:

 The added pressure and possible nerve irritation around the prostate from extra weight or extra pressure from a full lower intestine or a full bladder can trigger prostate problems or prevent a problem from getting better.
 Extra pressure also may reduce circulation, another important factor in prostate health.

-Specific supportive foods
+Specific supportive foods:

 Some specific foods which have received attention are Tomatoes.